Samyukta-b/vendor-system/README.md

         "detail": "Authentication credentials were not provided."
     }

+### IMPORTANT

+1. HE ACTUAL DELIVERY DATE OF THE PRODUCTS IS ASSUMED TO BE A WEEK FROM THE ORDER DATE since it wasn't explicitly stated in the assingment
+2. Please ensure to read the documentation carefully before using any API endpoints.
+3. For more input data structures, please refer to `docs.md`.
+4. Feedback and contributions are welcome.
+Feel free to submit any issues if you encounter any problems. (samyuktab22@gmail.com)

 ## API Endpoints: Vendor Profile Management

 ### List All Vendors and Create New Vendor `GET | POST`